-Staff recommends approval of the demolition based on findings c through f with the following stipulation:
+Staff recommends approval of the demolition of the rear accessory structure based on findings a through f with the following stipulations:

 i.
-That materials from the historic accessory structure including salvageable wood siding, rafter tails, interior wood elements, wood doors, and wood windows be salvaged and stored for use on site in future construction or donated.
-A comprehensive salvage plan is required prior to receiving a Certificate of Appropriateness.
+That materials from the historic accessory structure including salvageable wood siding, wood doors, and wood windows be salvaged and stored on site for use in future construction.